CovertLab/borealis/README.md

 ## Background

-Instead of a FireWorks worker queue, Borealis launches as many worker nodes as you want as Google Compute Engine (GCE) VM instances.
-Metadata parameters and a `my_launchpad.yaml` file tell the workers what FireWorks LaunchPad to connect to -- mainly a MongoDB host, port, and DB name.
-The workers pull and run Fireworks in "rapidfire" mode and eventually time out and shut themselves down.
+You can launch as many FWorker nodes as you want as Google Compute Engine (GCE) VM instances, and/or run local workers, as long as they can all connect to the LaunchPad server running MongoDB.
+Metadata parameters and the worker's `my_launchpad.yaml` file supply the MongoDB host, port, and DB name.
+Users can share a MongoDB server, and each user can have multiple DB names -- each an independent space for workflows and worker nodes.

+Workers get Fireworks from the LaunchPad, run them in "rapidfire" mode, and eventually time out and shut themselves down.

-Workers should also be able to fetch task input files from Google Cloud Storage (GCS) and store task output files back to GCS.
-This avoids needing a shared NFS file service, which costs 10x as much as GCS storage.
+Workers can run any Firetasks that are loaded on their disk images, but the best fit is to run the DockerTask Firetask.
+DockerTask pulls task input files from Google Cloud Storage (GCS), runs a payload task as a shell command within a Docker container, and pushes task output files to GCS.

-Workers should be able to run their payload tasks in Docker containers to isolate the worker from the tasks' runtime environments and code.
+DockerTask parameters include the Docker image to pull, the command shell tokens to run in the Docker container, and its input and output files and directories.

+DockerTask pulls the inputs from and pushes the outputs to Google Cloud Storage (GCS).
+This avoids needing a shared NFS file service which costs 10x as much as GCS storage and doesn't scale as well.

+Using a Docker image lets you bundle up the payload task with its entire runtime, e.g. Python version, pips, Linux apts, and config files.
+Your workflow can use one or more Docker images, and they're isolated from the FWorker.

+## Team Setup

+TODO:
+Install & configure dev tools, create a GCP project, auth stuff, install MongoDB on a GCE VM or set up Google-managed MongoDB, create a Fireworker disk image & image family,
+...

+## Individual Developer Setup

+TODO:
+Install & configure dev tools, make a storage bucket with a globally-unique name, build a Docker image to run,
+...

+## Run

+TODO